ImperialCardioGenetics/BioinfoJournalClub/README.md

-# BioinfoJournalClub
-Bioinformatics Journal Club
+# Bioinformatics Journal Club by Imperial Cardiovascular Genetics

 What?
 Biweekly bioinformatics journal club espeically but not limited on genomics data modeling and analysis hosted by Imeprial Cardiovascular Genetics Group